THE SMOKING BAN - DID IT WORK?

 - SMOKO E-Cigarettes

 Many of us remember the days before the smoking ban.
 Smoky pubs where it was hard to see the bar.
-The office slowly beginning to smell of stale smoke.
+The office smelling of stale smoke when you go to work first thing in the morning.
 The nice meal you just bought having an aftertaste of a cigarette from all the smoke in the air.

 That all changed 10 years ago with the famous (or infamous depending who you talk to) smoking ban.